 Quarterly Conferences with its leadership in Hawaii

-Annual Convention held during Admissions Day Weekend
+Annual Convention held during the Admissions Day Weekend

-The SCHHA continues to serve the native Hawaiians, Native Hawaiians and Non-Hawaiians “All of Hawaii Nei” through various forms of public service multiple memberships, partnerships, networking opportunities and collaboration such as information dessimination sent directly via email, meetings, convention, workshops, symposiums, SCHHA website, USPS, internet, teleconference, webinars and coconut wireless “word of mouth”.
+The SCHHA continues to serve the native Hawaiians, Native Hawaiians and Non-Hawaiians “All of Hawaii Nei” through various forms of public service multiple memberships, partnerships, networking opportunities and collaboration such as information dissemination sent directly via email, meetings, convention, workshops, symposiums, SCHHA website, USPS, internet, teleconference, webinars and coconut wireless “word of mouth”.

-The SCHHA continues to work on building capacity of its member organizations to be self sufficient as we perpetuate self-governance and self-determination with in the SCHHA Organization and their Mokupuni across Hawaii Nei.
+The SCHHA continues to work on building capacity of its member organizations to be self sufficient as we perpetuate self-governance and self-determination within the SCHHA Organization and their Mokupuni across Hawaii Nei.

 - 600 Million Dollar Settlement for Unlawful Reduction on Trust Lands